Why we did this

 Many government policies aim to support growth and innovation in the economy.
 By better understanding the small proportion of firms that can make a big difference, we hope to better inform policies in this area.

-What are we doing?
+What we did

-We have funded a wide range of academic research to better understand high-growth firms and the contributions they make to innovation, economic growth and productivity.
+We funded a wide range of academic research to better understand high-growth firms and the contributions they make to innovation, economic growth and productivity.

-We have also built a unique database of the dynamics of business growth, using business register data from 12 countries, identifying significant differences across countries and documenting their impact on productivity growth.
+We also built a unique database of the dynamics of business growth, using business register data from 12 countries, identifying significant differences across countries and documenting their impact on productivity growth.

-The programme has also studied in much detail the characteristics of UK high growth firms and what drives their performance, in particular the role of innovation.
-It demonstrated that a small number of high growth companies contribute half of employment growth and also showed that innovative firms grow twice as fast in both employment and turnover.
+We found a small number of high growth companies contribute half of employment growth and also showed that innovative firms grow twice as fast in both employment and turnover.

 These firms are also referred to as ‘gazelles’.
-For many, though not all, our reports, we use the OECD definition of high-growth, which is a firm of 10 or more employees that grows either its staff or turnover by an average of more than 20 per cent per year for three consecutive years.
+For many, though not all, our reports, we used the OECD definition of high-growth, which is a firm of 10 or more employees that grows either its staff or turnover by an average of more than 20 per cent per year for three consecutive years.